 - After the first year the cost difference would be $55 per year ($450 minus the $300 travel credit, vs. a $95 annual fee)

-- The premium card would have the benefit of letting you redeem points for cash towards a travel purchase at a higher rate (1.5 cents towards any travel purchase, vs. 1.25 cents towards airfare)
+- The premium card would have the benefit of letting you redeem points for cash towards a travel purchase at a higher rate (1.5 cents towards any travel purchase)

-- The premium card would offer triple points on travel and dining, while the Premier offers triple points on travel and gas, and double points on dining and entertainment
+- The premium card would offer triple points on travel and dining, while the Premier offers triple points on more select categories

 It’s normal for card issuers to throw around different card ideas in a survey.
 Let me once again say that it’s possible the above card will never be introduced.
 However, at a minimum I do think it’s interesting to discuss, and I wouldn’t be surprised if this is the new card that’s introduced: